joemdiente/mesa-ports/docs/malibu_win32-sanity_checks-README.md

-# Malibu phy_demo_appl for Win32 using MCP2210-HIDAPI
+# Malibu sanity checks Example Code for Win32 using MCP2210-HIDAPI

-This code uses a library called MCP2210-HIDAPI to be able to run phy_demo_appl for Malibu PHY on Windows.
+This code uses a library called MCP2210-HIDAPI to be able to run some codes for sanity checking for Malibu PHY on Windows.
+See below for available examples

 ## Hardware Setup
 * MCP2210 Breakout Module - [ADM00419](https://www.microchip.com/en-us/development-tool/adm00419)